Ben Watt

-Benjamin Brian Thomas Watt (born 6 December 1962) is a British musician, singer, songwriter, author, DJ and radio presenter, best known as a member of the duo Everything but the Girl.
+Benjamin Brian Thomas Watt (born 6 December 1962) is a British musician, singer, songwriter, author, DJ, and radio presenter, best known as a member of the duo Everything but the Girl.

 Early life

-Watt was born in Marylebone, London, and grew up in Barnes, the son of Scottish jazz bandleader and arranger Tommy Watt and showbusiness writer Romany Bain.
-He has a total four older half-brothers and half-sisters.
+Watt was born in Marylebone, London, and grew up in Barnes, the son of Scottish jazz bandleader and arranger Tommy Watt and Welsh showbusiness writer Romany Bain.
+He has four older half-brothers and half-sisters.

 Recording artist

 Watt began recording in 1981 on the indie label Cherry Red.
 His first single 'Cant' was produced by folk-maverick Kevin Coyne and featured Richard Allen on viola and tambourine.
 His second release, 1982's 5-track EP Summer into Winter featured Robert Wyatt on backing vocals and piano.
 His debut album North Marine Drive was released in 1983 and reached UK Independent Album Charts Top 10.
 He then put his solo career on hold and joined forces with vocalist Tracey Thorn, with whom he wrote and recorded for 17 years—together they created nine studio albums as Everything but the Girl (EBTG) after signing to Blanco Y Negro through Warners in 1984, and then Virgin in 1995.
 EBTG have received eight gold, and one platinum album BPI Certifications in the UK, and one gold album RIAA Certification in the US.
 The song Missing reached number two on the US Billboard Hot 100 in 1996.

 Following EBTG's self-imposed hiatus in 2000, Watt immersed himself in the world of underground electronic music both as a DJ and recording artist/producer.
 His recorded output during this period includes club tracks such as Lone Cat (Holding On), A Stronger Man featuring Sananda Maitreya (formerly known as Terence Trent D'Arby), the Outspoken EP Part 1 including Pop A Cap in Yo' Ass featuring Estelle, Just a Blip and Guinea Pig.